mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 #### 14:12

 When I was a child, I had a very bad habit.
-Particularly in the winter, I went to school, but it was cold – not like in Minneapolis – it was pretty mild, but lots of snow.
-And on the way to school, [my feet felt cold], so I quit going to school, and cried and went back home.
+Particularly in the winter, I went to school, but it was cold – not like in Minneapolis, it was pretty mild, but lots of snow.
+And on the way to school [my feet felt cold], so I quit going to school, and cried and went back home.
 I was always scolded by my father.

 That was one point.
 The second point was that I always felt tired [...] when I came back from school, so I sat down at the bottom of the stairs, and then always I sighed, loudly.
 So my father scolded me: “Don’t sigh!
 Stop sighing.” *[He laughs.]*